 Don’t assume that because you had a bad experience with one method, a different method won’t work for you, or that because someone else had a bad experience with a method, you will too.
 When it comes to finding a birth control method you love, never give up, never surrender!

 But we’re not gonna lie—sometimes the side effects of birth control can suck.
-However, we can think of (at least) three reasons why this shouldn’t get you down or make you give up on protecting yourself from unintended pregnancy.
+However, here are three reasons to consider continuing to search for a method you like.

 1) Different strokes for different folks